nmcl/C--SIM/README_FIRST/README.md

 such as HPUX, Solaris and other thread packages, we've left them in the codebase for now in case others in the community are able to use them to check that C++SIM can still build and run.

+Thanks to all the people who  took the time and effort  to port C++ to systems and compilers that we do not have access too and reporting the problems (and fixes) that were needed.

+Specific thanks for contributions and bug reports to:

+Peter Lamb	peter.lamb@cmis.csiro.au
+Ian Mathieson	Ian.Mathieson@mel.dit.CSIRO.AU
+Sze-Yao Ni	nee@axp1.csie.ncu.edu.tw